ban191613/Kennedy-and-O-Hagan-Framework-for-Model-Calibration/README.md

 pytorch for GP surrogate model

-this project provid a sample two-dims example
+this project provides a sample two-dims example in file  example_tow_dims_koh

-# referernce:
+# reference:

 Perspectives on the integration between first-principles and data-driven modeling